Puntacana Resort and Club: History and development

-In 1969, Frank Rainieri, a Dominican entrepreneur in his 20s with a crop-dusting business and Theodore Kheel, a New York attorney and labor mediator, acquired a 58-million square meter lot on the eastern end of the Dominican Republic, which was covered with jungle and six miles of beach.
-Their first project was a 40 guest hotel called the Punta Cana Club.
+In 1969, Frank Rainieri, a Dominican entrepreneur in his 20s with a crop-dusting business, and Theodore Kheel, a New York attorney and labor mediator, acquired a 58-million-square-meter lot on the eastern end of the Dominican Republic, which was covered with jungle and six miles of beach.
+Their first project was a 40-guest hotel called the Punta Cana Club.

 In 1979, they constructed the Puntacana Hotel, followed by the Punta Cana International Airport in 1984.
-In 2000, the first of the residential community developments began, and six years later Tortuga Bay opened, a boutique hotel designed by fashion designer Oscar de la Renta.
+In 2000, the first of the residential community developments began, and six years later, Tortuga Bay opened a boutique hotel designed by fashion designer Oscar de la Renta.
 Puntacana Resort & Club has since grown to encompass over 15,000 acres.

-Corporate environmental and social responsibility policies have been pursued since the resort was built.
-The Puntacana Foundation, made of the Ecological Foundation and Community Services, has a 1,500-acre reserve that now serves as a research base for universities and a sanctuary for endangered species.
+The Puntacana Foundation, made up of the Ecological Foundation and Community Services, has a 1,500-acre reserve that now serves as a research base for universities and a sanctuary for endangered species.
 The Puntacana Foundation has also opened two schools: the Ann & Ted Kheel Polytechnic and the Puntacana International School.
-The Foundation also has a free health clinic in the local community of Véron.
+The Foundation has a free health clinic in the local community of Véron.